pirsch-analytics/docs/docs/faq.md

 ## Can I Self-Host Pirsch Analytics?

-Yes, you can host Pirsch yourself by purchasing an [Enterprise License] (https://pirsch.io/pricing).
+Yes, you can host Pirsch yourself by purchasing an [Enterprise License](https://pirsch.io/pricing).
 Pricing depends on your size and needs, as it involves setting up a license agreement and requires more support from our side.
 [Contact us](mailto:support@pirsch.io) to discuss your requirements.

 We recommend the SaaS plan for smaller companies or personal projects.